w3c/cogai/minimalist.md

 ## Summary

 A minimalist version of chunks is practical that limits property values to names.
 There is support for testing that a property is not a given name, and to test when a property is undefined, and to set a property to be undefined.
-The built-in actions include *recall* to retrieve a chunk from a module to its buffer, *remember* to save a chunk to a module from its buffer, *forget* to expunge matching chunks, and *next* to iterate through matching chunks as explained above.
+The built-in actions include *update* to directly update a buffer, *clear* to clear a buffer, *get* to retrieve a chunk from a module to its buffer, *put* to save a chunk to a module from its buffer, *delete* to expunge matching chunks, and *next* to iterate through matching chunks as explained above.
 Applications can register additional actions as needed, e.g. to operate a robot's arm or turn on a light, or to perform complex queries analogous to SPARQL.

 A wider set of data types for property values would be convenient for manual development of declarative and procedural knowledge, but this introduces the challenge of deciding just what features are needed to be built into the rule language and what should be left as module specific operations.
 See [chunks and rules](chunks-and-rules.md).